knowark/hypark/README.rst

 WIP: Simple Client-Server Networking Library

 Note: This project will be developed mainly for academic purposes.
-There are plenty of open source network client and servers in the Python ecosystem for you to choose ;D.
+There are plenty of open source networking clients and servers in the Python ecosystem for you to choose if you neeed any ;D.

 Introduction